Battle of Hogland: Battle

-Calm winds slowed down the progress of the fleets and it was not until the morning of 17 July that the opposing fleets were able to see each other.
+Light winds slowed the progress of the fleets and it was not until the morning of 17 July that the opposing fleets were able to see each other.
 The Swedish fleet formed into line and tried to close in the distance using north-easterly heading.
 After preparing the ships for battle, the Swedish battle line reversed their direction and headed south in order to avoid the perilous coastal waters.
 The Russian fleet responded in kind but the turn had reversed their intended battle line and caused some disorder in the vanguard which forced four ships to leave the others behind.
 The first shots were fired by the Swedish lead ship Hedvig Elisabeth Charlotta at 17:00 on 17 July.

-As ships from both sides joined the battle, the already very mild winds kept getting calmer.
+As ships from both sides joined the battle, the already very light winds kept lessening.
 As the winds diminished it became impossible for ships to maintain their positions by sails alone; currents in the sea forced both sides to use longboats to move and steer their ships.
 The Swedes also concentrated their fire on the masts and rigging of the Russian ships in order to further impede them.